The short answer: “Yes!”

 How Can I Use Beachbody Performance to Support My Weight-Loss Regimen?

-The products in the line — Energize, Hydrate, Recover, and Recharge — can be put together in different arrangements called “stacks” to suit your needs.
+The products in the line — Energize, Hydrate, and Recover — can be put together in different arrangements called “stacks” to suit your needs.

 Keep in mind that Beachbody recommends specific stacks for our various programs that might differ slightly from the advice I’m giving here.